korpling/pepperModules-TEIModules/README.md

 ### TEIImporter.token.tokenize

 This option is useful, if your TEI document contains sections of text that are not tokenized.
-By default text is not tokenized.
+By default, text is not tokenized.
 Using the tokenizer will slow the processing by a considerable amount of time.

 <a name="ttl"></a>
 ### TEIImporter.token.tokenize.lang